-Net cash provided by investing activities in 2005 was \$3.1 million compared to net cash used in investing activities of \$17.1 million in 2004.
-The change was driven primarily by the 2004 acquisition of Natural Living, Inc.
+Net cash used in investing activities in 2006 was \$18.4 million compared to net cash provided by investing activities of \$3.1 million in 2005.
+The change was driven primarily by the March 1, 2006, acquisition of Burbank for \$13.1 million in cash and purchases of property and equipment for \$5.4 million.

-Net cash provided by financing activities in 2005 was \$1.9 million compared to net cash provided by financing activities in 2004 of \$7.3 million due to lower borrowings in 2005.
+Net cash provided by financing activities in 2006 was \$46.8 million compared to net cash provided by financing activities in 2005 of \$1.9 million due to increased borrowings in 2006.

-At December 31, 2005, we had working capital of \$67.5 million compared to \$14.0 million at December 31, 2004.
-The increase in working capital primarily is attributable to the acquisitions of Chronimed and JPD, Inc. d/b/a Northland Medical Pharmacy ("Northland") in 2005.
+At December 31, 2006, we had working capital of \$37.0 million compared to \$67.5 million at December 31, 2005.
+The decrease in working capital primarily is attributable to the acquisition of Burbank in March 2006 and the creation of the valuation allowance against deferred tax assets.

-At December 31, 2005 there were \$7.4 million of outstanding bank borrowings under our revolving credit facility (the "Facility") with an affiliate of Healthcare Finance Group, Inc. ("HFG"), a \$0.1 million increase from the same period in 2004.
-At December 31, 2005 the Facility provided for borrowings of up to \$45 million at the London Inter-Bank Offered Rate (LIBOR) plus 2.4%, with interest paid monthly.
-The Facility automatically renews for additional one-year terms unless either party gives notice not less than 90 days prior to the expiration of the initial term or any renewal term, currently November 1, 2006, of its intention not to renew the Facility.
-The Facility permits us to request an increase in the amount available for borrowing up to \$100 million, as well as to convert a portion of any outstanding borrowings from a Revolving Loan into a Term Loan.
-The Facility was increased from \$45 million to \$65 million in March 2006 to allow for acquisitions and general working capital needs.
-The borrowing base is based on receivables balances, among other things.
+At December 31, 2006 there were \$52.9 million of outstanding bank borrowings under our revolving credit facility (the "Facility") with an affiliate of Healthcare Finance Group, Inc. ("HFG"), a \$45.5 million increase from the same period in 2005.
+The Facility was increased in July 2006 to provide for borrowings of up to \$75 million at the London Inter-Bank Offered Rate (LIBOR) plus the applicable margin.
+Effective September 30, 2006, the Facility was extended for four years through November 1, 2010.
+The Facility permits us to request an increase in the amount available for borrowing up to \$100 million, as well as converting a portion of any outstanding borrowings from a Revolving Loan into a Term Loan.
+The borrowing base utilizes receivables balances and other related collateral as security under the Facility.